sorny92/chipi-juego/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 You can see the images in the next part with 6 examples.

+To improve the detection of cars in the CNN version I use a multi-scale and multi-window search which allow me to find the car when it is smaller (located in the foreground).
 ---

 ### Video Implementation